18F/state-worker-app-concept/concept.md

 ![Illustration visualizing the 7 points below](/concept_assets/c_illustrations.png)

+1. Structure aggregate data and understand which programs need what data
+2. Identify the services/programs applicants may need
+3. Collect the data needed for all relevant programs at once
+4. State staff review/verify data
+5. Use the collected data to concurrently apply to programs separately
+6. Determine eligibility based on each application
+7. Issue benefits to applicants

 # Exhibit D: Eligibility rules as a service

 # Exhibit E: State Eligibility & Enrollment App